QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

   Reference the skillset name ```demoskillset``` for the rest of this lab.

-  1. In the top navigation with tabs of your current requests, click the **+** to create a new request
+  1. In the top navigation with tabs of your current requests, select the **+** to create a new request

   1. Change the request type to **PUT**